INTRO to Concrete Lifting and Stabilizing Slabjacking / Mudjacking

 If your concrete is sinking, there is a very good possibility that the concrete slab was installed on poorly compacted fill dirt.
 Sub-surface erosion and shrinking soils are also possibilities.

 If you are fortunate enough to have a slabjacker in your area, you should not have to replace the concrete.
-Active Concrete Ltd. can float a slab back to its original position by pumping a mixture of sand, cement, fly ash, and other additives beneath your slab.
+Active Concrete Lifting Inc. can float a slab back to its original position by pumping a mixture of sand, cement, fly ash, and other additives beneath your slab.

 We simply drill strategically placed holes into the slab.
 Using a portable pump and flexible hoses, fill these holes with the special mixture.
 Lifting a slab using this method can often be accomplished in a few hours.